Build an auditable LLM cost ledger from usage traces, cache decisions, output contracts, offline batch work, and release budget gates.

 | Nightly evaluation classified as noninteractive | Batch discount can be modeled without changing customer latency |

-Don't infer a pricing benefit from a prompt rewrite until usage traces show cached tokens.
-Don't count semantic-cache savings unless accepted-hit quality remains valid.
-Don't approve a shorter output merely because it costs less.
+Wait for usage traces before claiming a prompt rewrite improved pricing through cached tokens.
+Count semantic-cache savings only when accepted-hit quality remains valid.
+Never approve a shorter output merely because it costs less.